Breaking the Reasoning Horizon in Entity Alignment Foundation Models: Methodology

 \begin{itemize} \item \textbf{Pre-training}: Our model is trained on source EA datasets containing seed EA pairs.
 We first construct a merged relation graph to capture the topological correlations between relations.
 Then, we employ a relation-aware GNN (RelGNN) and an entity-aware GNN (EntGNN) to learn structural representations.
 The model finally minimizes the alignment loss to optimize the parameters of both the encoders and the entity matcher.

-\item \textbf{Inference}: In the inference phase, given two unseen KGs for EA, we can directly deploys the frozen RelGNN and EntGNN to reason over the unseen KGs and predict EA pairs.
-It is worth noting that our model relies exclusively on graph structures for zero-shot transferability. \end{itemize}
+\item \textbf{Inference}: In the inference phase, given two unseen KGs for EA, we can directly deploy the frozen RelGNN and EntGNN to reason over the unseen KGs and predict EA pairs.
+It is worth noting that our model relies exclusively on graph structures for transferable inference without parameter updating. \end{itemize}